 That’s right, SPRING!
-After a very long winter, spring is finally just around the corner (give or take a snowstorm or two) and whether you plan on selling your home this year and want to offer the best face for real estate hunters, or you just want to get the best curb appeal, prep your property now so you can be more organized when it’s time to get outside and get them done.
+After a very long winter, spring is finally just around the corner (give or take a snowstorm or two).
+Whether you plan on selling your home this year and want to offer the best face for real estate hunters, or you want to get the best curb appeal, prep your property now so you can be more organized when it’s time to get outside.

 The first thing you’ll want to do to get ready for spring is to take a look at your beds and address their edging.
 Neat edges on your beds will make mulching tasks easier and give the property an instant aesthetic boost.
 You should make a fresh cut around the edge of your bed and scoop out whatever has accumulated over the winter, such as leaves, unruly grass, soil, or mulch.
 This is a task you’ll want to do early in the season because it’s not dependent on plant growth and it can sometimes be time-consuming.
 Hate edging?
 Think about creating raised garden beds, which don’t need edging!

 Another task you can do at any time is weeding.
 As soon as the weather warms even a little, weeds will wake up.
 Spring rains can make weeding easier as the ground is softer and weeds will come up easier.
 You want to pull up weeds as soon as you see them, and check for them regularly throughout the spring, summer, and fall.